mcmil/wuff-wiki/Wrapping-non-OSGi-libraries.md

 ## Include non-OSGi library into OSGi-bundle

 There are cases when wrapping non-OSGi library as self-contained OSGi-bundle is not desirable.
-For example, we treat non-OSGi library is an implementation detail of some other bundle and don't want other parts of the program to see that library.
+For example, we treat non-OSGi library is an implementation detail of OSGi bundle and don't want other bundles to see that library.
 Or we might want to use some specific version of non-OSGi library for a particular bundle, while globally we use another version.

 Specifically for such cases Wuff supports inclusion of non-OSGi libraries into OSGi bundles.
 Example: